Post Office Box 4204 ♦ Charlottesville, Virginia 22905-4204 ♦ (434) 245-2272

 Patricia Walker Biography

-In addition to interviewing professionals from musicians to Zen masters for her book, she completed more than 10 years in the formal study of philosophy and martial arts, rising to the rank of a deputy black belt in Tae Kwon Do.
+She completed more than 10 years in the formal study of philosophy and martial arts, and holds a deputy black belt in Tae Kwon Do.

 Praise for Dance of the Electric Hummingbird: An Ordinary Woman’s Accidental Journey to Enlightenment, The Supernatural, and Rock Star Sammy Hagar

 “Pat Walker takes to heart the same type of messages I try to relate through my music and my life—go out and seek your dreams, don’t ever give up, celebrate your life and every part of who you are.
 I know Pat’s journey of mystical transformations will inspire you.
 Enjoy the journey.”

 “Society sells us the idea that we could ever be alone, unworthy, and powerless.
 Patricia Walker shared those beliefs – until life blasted her free.
 Her story shows what can happen when you get those beliefs out of your way.”

 —FRANK De MARCO, Author of The Cosmic Internet